DanDiplo/Umbraco.GodMode/README.md

 ### Usage

 After installation you should see an new **God Mode** tree in the **Settings** (Third Party) section within Umbraco.

-If you have any issues with this then try restarting your site and bumping the `ClientDependency.config` version in the `/config/` folder of your Umbraco installation.
-Clearing your browser cache can also help with cached script files.
-Check your browser developer console for issues.

-Further information can be found in [this blog post](https://www.diplo.co.uk/blog/web-development/god-mode-umbraco-8-package/).
+If you don't, try clearing your browser cache.

-### Building
+### Building / Developing

-See the `Build.txt` document for information on building.
-It uses some community MS Build packages to help make both the Umbraco package and NuGet package.
-Because some of these are rather old now it requires you have .NET Framework 3.5 installed (if you know how to fix this, let me know!).
+The v9 repository comes with two solutions:

+`Diplo.GodMode` - this is the GodMode plugin source code.
+`Diplo.GodMode.TestSite` - this is a demo Umbraco 9 site that can be used to view and test the plugin.

+**Note:** You'll need to type `dotnet restore` within the `Diplo.GodMode.TestSite` folder to restore.

+Once you have restored then when you build the test site it will import changes from the plugin.

+See the [Umbraco 9 docs on packages](https://our.umbraco.com/documentation/UmbracoNetCoreUpdates?_ga=2.99408024.785525998.1632846711-370550528.1632846711#package-development) for more info on how the test site is linked to the plugin.